-Under recent amendments to RESPA, your letter will be considered a “notice of error” or a “request for information.”
+Under amendments to RESPA, your letter will be considered a “notice of error” or a “request for information.”
 There are different time limits for the servicer to respond to your letter based on which type of request you send.

-If you send a letter to notify the servicer about a particular error that it made when managing your loan, the servicer must correct the error, provide notification of the correction, and give contact information for you to follow up -- or let you know that no error occurred along with the reasons for this conclusion.
+If you send a letter to notify the servicer about a particular error that it made when managing your loan, the servicer must correct the error, provide notification of the correction, and give contact information for you to follow up—or let you know that no error occurred along with the reasons for this conclusion.

 Time frame to acknowledge your notice of error.
 Your servicer must acknowledge a written notice that asserts a particular error within five business days.

 Time frame to respond to your notice of error.
-How much time the servicer gets to respond to your notice of error depends on the type of error that you claim the servicer committed.
+How much time the servicer gets to respond to your notice of error depends on the type of error that you claim the servicer committed:

 The servicer may generally extend the 30-day period by 15 days if, within the 30-day period, it informs you about the extension and tells you why there is a delay.
-(However, a 15-day extension is not allowed if your notice of error is about a payoff statement or certain errors pertaining to foreclosure.)
+However, a 15-day extension is not allowed if your notice of error is about a payoff statement or certain errors pertaining to foreclosure.

 A request for information can be useful if you’re not sure whether or not the servicer made an error and you want to get information about your account to help you make this determination.
-For example, you may want to see the servicer's records regarding your payment history.
+For example, you might want to see the servicer's records regarding your payment history.

 Time frame to acknowledge your request for information.
 If you send a written request for information, the servicer must acknowledge your inquiry within five days.

 Time frame in which servicer must respond to your request for information.
-The servicer must generally give you the information you requested within 30 business days -- or explain why the information is not available, as well as provide you with the name and contact information of someone you can follow up with.
+The servicer must generally give you the information you requested within 30 business days—or explain why the information is not available, as well as provide you with the name and contact information of someone you can follow up with.

 When the 30-day response period can be extended.
 The servicer gets 15 extra days to respond if it notifies you about the extension within the 30-day period and lets you know the cause of the delay.

 When the servicer must respond sooner.
 The servicer must provide the information you requested within ten business days if you’re trying to find out the identify, address, or other contact information for the owner of your mortgage loan.
 (To learn how to find out who owns your loan, see How Do I Find Out Who Holds My Mortgage?)